On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Preliminaries

 \begin{theorem}[\cite{To20}] Let $X \subset A^\Z$ be a one-dimensional shift space.
 If the lift $X^\dag \subset A^{\Z^2}$ is a countably covered sofic shift, then $X$ satisfies the countable cover conditions. \end{theorem}

 In~\cite{To20} it was shown that the converse holds if $X$ is a subshift of a one-dimensional countable sofic shift.
-Note that one-dimensional countable sofic shifts have a very constrained structure: their configurations consist of periodic regions of bounded periods, with a bounded number of period-breaking patterns in between~\cite[Lemma~4.8]{PaSc15}.
+Note that a one-dimensional countable sofic shift $Y \subseteq A^\Z$ has a very constrained structure: there is a number $p \geq 1$ such that every configuration $y \in Y$ satisfies $y_i = y_{i+p}$ for all $i \in \Z \setminus I_y$, where $I_y \subset \Z$ has cardinality at most $p$~\cite[Lemma~4.8]{PaSc15}.
+In other words, every configuration of $Y$ is locally periodic outside of a finite region (and the local periods and the size of the finite region, though not its diameter, are bounded).